cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Synonyms: yardstick
 | Usage: The truck industry  is a benchmark for the economy.
 |
-| sulfurous
-| Definition: (chiefly of vapor or smoke) containing or derived from sulfur. [硫磺味]
-| Definition: Marked by bad temper, anger, or profanity.
-| Usage: A sulfurous glance.
-|
-| profanity
-| Definition: blasphemous or obscene language.
-| Usage: An outburst of profanity.
-|
-| blasphemous
-| Definition: Sacrilegious against God or sacred things; profane.
-| usage: Blasphemous and heretical talk.
-|
-| sacrilege
-| sacrilegious
-| Definition: Violation or misuse of what is regarded as sacred.
-| Definition: Involving or committing sacrilege.
-| Usage: It seems sacrilegious to say this, but it’s really not that great a movie.
-|
-| piety 虔诚
-| Definition: the state of having or showing a deep respect for somebody or something, especially for God and religion; the state of being pious.
-| Usage: Act of piety and charity.
-|
-| begrime
-| Definition: make soiled, filthy or dirty.
-| Usage: Paint flaking from begrimed walls.
-|
-| flake
-| Definition: a small, flat, thin piece of something, typically one that has broken away or | been peeled off a larger piece.
-| Usage: Paint peeling off the walls in unsightly flakes.
-|
 | violate
 | violation
 | Definition: If someone violates an agreement, law, or promise, they break it.